-Investors in a USCIS-approved "regional center" in a designated area may show creation of the 10 jobs by indirect means.
-Private parties have established regional centers throughout the country.
+Under a "pilot program" set to expire on September 30, 2015, unless extended by Congress, investors in a USCIS-approved "regional center" in a designated area may show creation of the 10 jobs by indirect means.
+Private parties, often with the blessing of a state or local government, have established regional centers throughout the country, usually in areas including state-designated high unemployment areas or rural areas in order to be able to use \$500,000 investments.
 The regional centers with an established and growing track record have tended to collect groups of EB-5 and non-EB-5 investors into discrete projects, allocating the created jobs among the EB-5 investors.
 By far most EB-5 petitions are through regional centers, the number of which has vastly expanded in recent years, but most regional centers have had relatively little real activity.